Kodro23/Phoetry/README.md

 The model is fine-tuned on poems's dataset.
 For the generation, the label of the input image is used as the theme of the poem, whether it's a classical english poem or an haiku.

 ### ⚠️3.
 Disclaimer
-The poems are a little wonky.
+The poems are a little wonky, the model works best for generating haikus.

 ### 🧰4.
 Built with
 * python 3.12.9